What is the Orthodox Christian Church?

 The Bible is the sacred written record of God’s involvement with His creation – a record received, written down, transmitted, protected by the Church for all ages, and proclaimed for the salvation of the world.
-The word of God that is Holy Scripture – Old and New Testaments – is distinguished from the Word of God who is the Christ, the Second Person of the Holy Trinity.
+The word of God that is Holy Scripture – Old and New Testaments – is distinguished from the Word of God who is the Christ, the Son of the Father and the Second Person of the Holy Trinity.
 The Bible is the sufficient and inspired written testimony to Christ – from Whom all Scripture derives its authority, about Whom all Scripture speaks, and toward Whom all Scripture points.

 What do Orthodox Christians believe about salvation?

 Salvation is both an event and a process.
 The event of our salvation is the historical reality of the Incarnation, Crucifixion, Resurrection, and Ascension of Jesus Christ; the process of our salvation is the growth of a person from being the “image” of God to becoming the “likeness” of God (Gen 1:27).
 In baptism is our nature reborn; in obedience is our nature perfected.
 We are saved not only by the historical reality, not only as we shed vice and acquire virtue, but also by the Second and Glorious Coming Again of Christ and His favorable judgment upon us.
-Salvation – for the Orthodox Christian – is a past event, a present experience, and a future hope.
+Salvation, then, is a past event, a present experience, and a future hope.